austencollins/great-films/README.md

 # Greatest Films

 You don't realize it, but all you want is a satisfying emotional experience.
-These will get you there.
+These movies will get you there.
 Pacing, language and other details will differ, but sit tight.
 These movies will move you.

 ####A Prophet (Original Title: "Un prophète") - 2009